RobTillaart/PCR/README.md

 a very small sample of DNA (or a part of it) sufficiently to enable detailed study.
 PCR was invented in 1983 by American biochemist Kary Mullis at Cetus Corporation._

+This library implements a PCR class that helps to control time and temperatures of the main PCR cycles.

 In short a PCR cycle is a process of controlled heating and cooling to let DNA "reproduce" to get large quantities.
 Roughly the amount doubles in every step.